 Perhaps one of the most critical turning points for the industry has been the development of artificial lift technologies specific to unconventional applications.
 When horizontal drilling began to gain popularity, artificial lift suppliers had not invented the specialized equipment available today.
 Without an alternative solution, operators simply installed the same artificial lift systems designed for vertical wells in horizontal wells.
 However, the conventional systems were not equipped to operate in the abrasive, unstable conditions of unconventional production, causing operators to experience frequent failures and excessive wear on the equipment.

 To make production sustainable, the systems evolved to meet the requirements of the applications.
 By nature of innovation, the deficiencies of the existing technology became areas for improvement, ultimately leading to a new portfolio of solutions tailored specifically for unconventional wells.
-Today, these solutions include reinforcing the equipment with more durable, protective materials, designing pumps to prevent accumulation of solids, implementing gas management devices, and modifying pump configurations to allow greater flexibility and permit installation beyond the well’s vertical section.
+Today, solutions for optimizing ESPs for horizontal wells include reinforcing the equipment with more durable, protective materials, designing pumps to prevent accumulation of solids, implementing gas management devices, and modifying pump configurations to allow greater flexibility and permit installation beyond the well’s vertical section.

 While electric submersible pumps were once considered unsuitable for unconventional applications, today most horizontal wells are put on an ESP as the first form of artificial lift.
 This is almost entirely due to the advancements in technology which have enabled ESPs to operate effectively across greater flow ranges and improvements in gas/solids handling.
 Early objections to using ESPs in unconventional applications emphasized that the production volatility, the high dogleg severity of the wellbore and the potential for gas slugging would inhibit the ESP to produce fluid as efficiently as it would in a vertical well.
 Fortunately, the technological developments over the last five years have increased the ESP’s capacity to operate under these conditions.
 Figure 1 highlights the ESP modifications discussed in this section.